Afghan officials: Kabul bomb targets VP, kills 10 civilians

 The explosion left behind a scene of destruction — at least 10 shops were smoldering in the aftermath of the explosion that had also shattered windows of dozens of nearby homes, some with doors hanging off their hinges.
 Cars were wrecked and debris was scattered around.

-The Interior Ministry’s spokesman, Tariq Arian, confirmed to The Associated Press earlier that the bombing targeted Saleh’s convoy.
-Initially, Arian said at least two civilians died but the death toll later rose to 10.
-The ministry said at least 15 people were wounded.
+Earlier, the Interior Ministry’s spokesman, Tariq Arian, first confirmed to The Associated Press that the bombing targeted Saleh’s convoy.
+Akmal Samsor, spokesman for the Afghan public health ministry, said the 31 wounded were taken to different hospitals for treatment.

 Taliban spokesman Zabihullah Mujahed was quick to deny the insurgents were involved in any way, saying that “today’s explosion in Kabul has nothing to do with the Mujahedeen of the Islamic Emirate,” as the Taliban call themselves.